 Rather, the moment chosen should be pregnant—fruitful, suggestive—of possibilities that are not foreclosed because imagination has been arrested by catastrophizing the worse.
 Instead of picturing Ajax at the height of his rage and slaughter, better he be depicted afterwards in the full realization of what he has done and in the despair leading him to what must come next.

-–One problem with today’s dystopian scenarios is the preoccupation with or fixation on a visualized climax.
+–One problem with today’s crisis scenarios is the preoccupation with or fixation on a visualized climax.
 Obviously, the worst can vary for the crisis scenario—post-apocalypse can be pictured as even deadlier.
-But the point holds: In today’s scenarios, the worst is imagined and imagination stalls there, like shining deer at night, with the enormity of it all.
+But the point holds: In today’s scenarios, the worst is imagined and imagination stalls there–like shining deer at night–with the glare of it all.

-The truth of the matter is that before or after the climax, imagination and thought are still at work and fully so.
-Before in the sense of thinking or imagining about the roads not taken; after in terms of the what-ifs ahead.
-Indeed today’s unrelieved stream of crisis scenarios proves imaginations’ inability to let a prophesied climax do all the talking.
+The truth of the matter is that before or after the climax, imagination and thought are still at work.
+Before, in the sense of thinking or imagining about the roads not taken; after, in terms of the what-ifs ahead.
+In fact, today’s unrelieved stream of crisis scenarios is itself proof of imaginations’ inability to let a prophesied climax do all the talking.

 Empirically, it’s far better to study revolt and tumult before or after they happen than it is to be in the grip of their climaxes.
 For all we know, the Occupy Movement, Yellow Vests Movement, Hong Kong protests, the Extinction Rebellion and more are the apex of their respective revolts.
-To push belief and practice further, the entire point of revolt may be revolts.
-Any disappointment that one or more have not (yet) culminated into revolution or other “far-reaching substantive change” is but one scenario—which on reflection may not be the most fruitful, suggestive moment to focus on anyway, let alone be overawed by.
+The entire point of revolt may be revolts.
+Any disappointment that one or more have not (yet) culminated into revolution or other “far-reaching substantive change” is but one scenario only—which on reflection may not be the most fruitful, suggestive moment to focus on anyway, let alone be overawed by.

 Gaiger, J. (2017).
 Transparency and imaginative engagement: Material as medium in Lessing’s Laocoon.
 In: A. Lifschitz and M. Squire (eds) (2017).
 Rethinking Lessing’s Laocoon: Antiquity, Enlightenment, and the ‘Limits’ of Painting and Poetry, Oxford University Press: Oxford, UK: 279 – 305.
 Other essays in this wonderful volume also discuss Lessing’s notion of “the pregnant moment.”